atlasd-geo/atlasd/Contribution Guidelines.md

 # Contribution Guidelines
 Follow these guidelines when contributing to the Atlasd project.

-## Contributing
-Each repository should provide its own Contributing.md.
-If you are creating a repo and don't have one in mind, we suggest reviewing this template: [Contributing](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 ## Repository Requirements
-We expect every repository in this project to adhere to the following
+We expect every repository in this project to adhere to the following.
+If you are unclear about any of the below, please review [atlasd-client](https://github.com/atlasd-geo/atlasd-client) as an example repository.

+### Utilities
+The following utilities must be included with the repository.
-- **Expose a CLI to run the application.**
+1. **CLI to run the application**
-- **Expose a CLI to run test suites.**
+2. **CLI to run test suites**
-- **Provide a documentation server.**
+3. **Documentation application**
-- **Provide a working Dockerfile or other means of containerization.**
+4. **Dockerfile or other means of containerization**

-Information about working with each of these utilities must provided under the headers `Run`, `Test`, `Docs`, and `Container` in the repository README.md.
-For a template README.md, see README_TEMPLATE.
+### Contributing

-Each repository must also provide its own contribution guidelines in a [Contributing.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426).
+Each repository must contain its own contributing file.
+Use a [Contributing.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) as a template if you are unclear where to begin.

-If you are unclear about any of the above, please review [atlasd-client](https://github.com/atlasd-geo/atlasd-client) as an example repository.
+### README
+The README file for every repository should contain the following:
+1. A `Run` section, describing how to run the software.
+2. A `Test` section, describing how to run the test suites.
+3. A `Docs` section, describing how to run the documentation application.
+4. A `Container` section, describing how to run a containerized version of he software.
+5. A `Quick Start Activity` describing the an activity users should use to get familiar with the project.
+6. A link to the `Contributing `file.

 ## Git Workflow
 We encourage [CI](https://www.youtube.com/watch?v=Xl62gQpAl1w) under the following parameters.